Missiles Fired Between Lebanon and Israel Amid Rising Border Tensions

 Key Facts

-- UN peacekeepers in southern Lebanon have been fired upon approximately 20 times since hostilities resumed this month.
+- UN peacekeepers in southern Lebanon have been fired upon about 20 times since hostilities resumed.

-- Surveillance footage shows a car overturning due to falling rocket debris in central Israel.
+- Surveillance footage shows a car overturning from falling rocket debris in central Israel.

 What Happened